 The Best Currency Pairs to Trade & Times to Trade Them?
 (Part 1)

-REMINDERUntil August 31st, Save 30% Off Life-Time Membership To Nial Fuller's Pro Trading Courses, Daily Trade Setups Newsletter & VIP Members Community - Click Here.
+REMINDER: Until August 31st, Save 30% Off Life-Time Membership To Nial Fuller's Pro Trading Courses, Daily Trade Setups Newsletter & VIP Members Community - Click Here.

-Banknotes of various countriesTwo common questions that I get from aspiring forex traders are: “which currency pairs are best to trade?” and “what are the best times to trade?”
+currency pairs are best to trade?” and “what are the best times to

 This two-part article will first address the question “which currency pairs are best to trade?”, and next week we will address the question “what are the best times to trade?”
 You should use this two-part article series as a reference guide to answer any question you may have about which currency pairs to trade and what times to trade them.
 Enjoy.